squidfunk/mkdocs-material/docs/setup/changing-the-language.md

     used as defined.
 Otherwise the domain part of the [`site_url`][site_url] as set in `mkdocs.yml` is prepended to the link.

-The following properties must be set for each alternate language:
+The following properties are available for each alternate language:

 `name`{ #language-name }